phetsims/hookes-law/doc/implementation-notes.md

 of the sim.
 So there is no need to call the various memory-management functions associated with objects (unlink, dispose, detach, etc.)

-For a list of query parameters that are specific to this simulation, see `HookesLawQueryParameters`.
+For a list of query parameters that are specific to this simulation, see [HookesLawQueryParameters](https://github.com/phetsims/hookes-law/blob/master/js/common/HookesLawQueryParameters.js).